 Hummingbirds prefer habitats with lots of trees and shrubs.
 These habitats shelter the insects they eat for protein and offer a place to perch.
 They also provide shelter from predators and inclement weather.

-If you have few trees, consider planting some!
-Here’s some details on the costs to plant a tree in your yard.
-Also consider placing some alternate perches near your planters for the hummingbirds.
+If you have a few trees, consider planting some!
+Here are some details on the costs to plant a tree in your yard.
+Also, consider placing some alternate perches near your planters for the hummingbirds.
 Make your yard a home!

 Hummingbirds are highly effective at locating blooms considered hummingbird flowers.
 Take advantage of this adaptation and plant some red flowers near your feeder.
-Make extra sure that you’ve got a couple kinds of flowers that will have attractive red blooms when the birds are estimated to arrive.
+Make extra sure that you’ve got a couple of kinds of flowers that will have attractive red blooms when the birds are estimated to arrive.

 “Males that are dominant territorialists establish their desirability as a mate by the quality of the flowers in their territory – the better the flowers, the more likely they are to be chosen by females.”Hummingbirds: A Life-Size Guide to Every Species, by Michael Fogden, Marianne Taylor, and Sheri L. Williamson

 In a year with lots of flower blooms, expect fewer visits to your feeder.
 You’ll be glad you planted your hummingbird flowers!
 A bad year for flower gardens and wildflowers will mean increased visits to your feeder.

 It is true that hummingbirds are hummingbirds attracted to red-coloured things.
-You can make your yard a more attractive destination by signalling to the birds with red features.
+You can make your yard a more attractive destination by signaling to the birds with red features.
 Put up red ribbon or orange surveyors tape to catch the attention of the first scout hummingbirds.

 Long pieces of ribbon flapping in the wind can frighten birds, no matter what colour they are.
 Wrap a small piece of ribbon tightly around the feeder or things near the feeder.
 Don’t leave a tail to blow around and scare the hummingbirds.
 These red “signal” devices can come down after the birds have established themselves in your yard.

 Note: Skip red food dye in the sugar water (it does more harm than good)